alexander-pick/shannon_modem_loader/README.md

 The loader should work with most Samsung Exynos modem images containing a TOC header including crash dumps.
 Compatible images can be found e.g. in updates for Exynos based phones.
 The typical file name is `modem.bin`.
 Sometimes the images are compressed using lz4.
 Uncompress them before loading, using lz4 utility present on most Linux distros.

+The loader was tested with a larger set of images from ancient (e.g. G8700, S7) to new (e.g. S22, S24).
+Loading 2024 build images works fine including task identification.

 # How To Use This Loader

 To use the loader just install `shannon_load.py` inside your [IDA Pro](https://hex-rays.com/ida-pro/)'s loader folder and the rest of the python files into the [IDA Pro](https://hex-rays.com/ida-pro/) python folder. `install.sh` will assist you with this task, if you want to do it manually please take a look inside.
 For [IDA Pro](https://hex-rays.com/ida-pro/) 8.3 and 8.4 the default installation directory should be detected by default.
 Otherwise you can specify the installation directory as the first parameter to the script.